A1Liu/DSFP/README.md

 * Add datastructure for ratings system
 * Add modular ID confirmation/security features
 * Add tons of other stuff

+## Plan
+1. Create Facebook-esque friend/following network
+  a. a
+2. Add a ratings network on top of it

 ## MySQL Info
 IP: 192.168.1.5